You are looking at the user documentation for the most recent master

 The simplest approach is to provide additional flags when running RepoSense.
 The various flags are given in the panel below.

 Another, more powerful, way to customize the report is by using dedicated config files.
-In this case you need to use the --config
+You can refer to this section to find out more about the CSV file formats.

 flag instead of the --repo